tjdevries/scip-ocaml/README.md

 - visit the tree
 - lookup locations to see if we have a symbol
 - if it's a def, emit def. if it's a ref, emit ref.

+# Create new snapshot

+- add a new folder in lib/snapshots/input/
+- add a dune-project with `(lang dune 3.7)`
+- add a dune file with the library
+- add the library
+- boom
+- `dune build --root=.`